 Mercy Care offers volunteer opportunities for individual and groups.
 Music, conversation, arts/crafts horticulture, personal care and group work days are some areas of need.
-Stacey Mullis, Coordinator 706-291-8496
+Stacey Mullis, Manager 706-291-8496

 Choose “Mercy Senior Care” from drop down menu when filling out online form.

 Adult Day Health